Understanding Confidentiality and Privacy

 When consulted in their professional capacities, SHARE counselors, healthcare providers, and chaplains will not reveal any information shared without explicit permission from the individual except in circumstances where there is an ongoing threat to the individual or another person’s health and safety.

-Deputy Title IX Coordinators, the staff and members of the University-Wide Committee on Sexual Misconduct (UWC), and the Yale Police have specialized training and expertise in addressing issues of sexual misconduct, and will protect privacy and share information only on a need-to-know basis.
+The Title IX Office, school-based Deputy Title IX Coordinators, staff and members of the University-Wide Committee on Sexual Misconduct (UWC), and the Yale Police Department have specialized training in addressing issues of sexual misconduct, and will protect privacy and share information about concerns only on a need-to-know basis.

-Deputy Title IX Coordinators can work with individuals to address concerns, connect them with appropriate resources, review the supportive measures and resolution options available (formal, informal resolution, criminal), and will help facilitate those actions at the individual’s request.
+Deputy Title IX Coordinators can work with individuals to address concerns, connect them with appropriate resources, review the supportive measures and resolution options available, and will help facilitate next steps at the individual’s request.
 Many actions and accommodations can be taken or made while protecting the individual’s identity.
-Some accommodations may require the Deputy Title IX Coordinator to work with other University personnel (e.g., deans, Human Resources, housing staff), but they will only be pursued with the individual’s permission and the Deputy Title IX Coordinator will provide only the amount of information necessary to facilitate the accommodation.
+Some supportive measures may require the Deputy Title IX Coordinator to work with other University personnel (e.g., deans, Human Resources, housing staff), but they will only be pursued with the individual’s permission and the Deputy Title IX Coordinator will provide only the amount of information necessary to facilitate the supportive measure.

 The UWC will report information about formal complaints of sexual misconduct to the Title IX Office, including the findings made and sanctions, if any, or other actions required by the UWC.
-The UWC will share information about formal complaints on a need-to-know basis with those officers involved in implementing the UWC’s decisions.
+The UWC will share information about formal complaints on a need-to-know basis with University offices involved in implementing the UWC’s decisions.

 Yale Police officers are trained to receive reports of sexual misconduct with sensitivity and will provide information regarding possible criminal investigations, as well as victim services and University resources.
 The Yale Police will share information about reports of sexual misconduct with the Title IX Office.
 Additionally, in certain cases involving reports of domestic violence, the Yale Police may be required to take actions under Connecticut law.

-Some individuals, known as Campus Security Authorities (CSAs) under the federal Clery Act, also have a responsibility to report allegations of sexual misconduct to the Yale Police Department without including identifying details.
+Some members of the University community, known as Campus Security Authorities (CSAs) under the federal Clery Act, also have a responsibility to report allegations of sexual misconduct to the Yale Police Department without including identifying details.
 A CSA is defined by law as a member of the campus police/ public safety and security, any individual who has responsibility for campus security or an individual who has significant responsibility for student and campus activities.

 Publications